thatbudakguy/qg/campaign/act-iii.md

     - [Ontharr Frume](../../Characters%20%281%29/Ontharr%20Frume.md), representing the [order-of-the-gauntlet](../../factions/order-of-the-gauntlet.md)
     - [Remallia Haventree](../../Characters%20%281%29/Remallia%20Haventree/%21index.md), representing the [harpers](../../factions/harpers.md) (and maybe Renaer)
     - Sir Isteval (Cormyr), Ahash Al-Mandi (Calimshan), etc. representing the [lords-alliance](../../factions/lords-alliance.md) (see adventure)
-- Clue leading to Varram the White
 - Clue leading to the Sea of Moving Ice

-## The Serpent Hills

-- The Pool of Diderius can offer insights to anyone in the Gang

 ## The Sea of Moving Ice